Ambrevar/dotfiles/README.md

 - man: color and justify to window width.

-- ranger: synchronize ranger location with shell location on exit.

 - cd: keeps a bigger history and suppress duplicates. fish starts at last visited location.